mitin001/blog/2025/10/03/freakonomics-2015-05-00-scared.md

 # [When to Rob a Bank].
 05-00.
 How to Be Scared of the Wrong Thing

-This section of the last [Freakonomics](../../../2025/10/07/freakonomics-2015-when-to-rob-a-bank.md) volume answered an age-old question about the American exceptionalism.
+This section of the last [Freakonomics](../../../2025/10/07/freakonomics-2015-when-to-rob-a-bank.md) volume answered a question about a vulnerability of human cognition.

 [When to Rob a Bank]: https://www.google.com/books/edition/When_to_Rob_a_Bank/2lidBAAAQBAJ